src-d/jgit-spark-connector/README.md

 You can launch our docker container which contains some Notebooks examples just running:

-    docker run --name spark-api-jupyter -it --rm -p 8888:8888 -v $(pwd)/path/siva-files:/repositories src-d/spark-api-jupyter
+    docker run --name spark-api-jupyter --rm -it -p 8888:8888 -v $(pwd)/path/to/siva-files:/repositories --link bblfsh:bblfsh src-d/spark-api-jupyter

-You must have some siva files in local to mount them on the container replacing the path `$(pwd)/path/siva-files`.
-You can get some siva-files from the project [here](https://github.com/src-d/spark-api/tree/master/src/test/resources/siva-files).
+You must have some siva files in local to mount them on the container replacing the path `$(pwd)/path/to/siva-files`.
+You can get some siva-files from the project [here](https://github.com/src-d/spark-api/tree/master/examples/siva-files).

+You should have a [bblfsh server](https://github.com/bblfsh/server) container running to link the jupyter container (see Pre-requisites).

+When the spark-api-jupyter container starts it will show you an URL that you can open in your browser.

 # Development